 When you mapped your ideal client journey, was automation a big part of it?
 It’s often something that business owners need the most, and it can help save a lot of time.

-To automate your communications, you’ll need to set up project types within your HoneyBook company settings.
+To automate your communications using client workflow automation software, you’ll need to set up project types within your HoneyBook company settings.
 From there, be sure to include a project type question in your HoneyBook contact form.
 Whenever someone fills out your contact form, you can ask what project or services they’re looking for, and the question will automatically include a drop-down menu of your project types.

 When your lead chooses a project, it categorizes them so you know how to move forward.
 Within HoneyBook Automations, you can trigger a specific sequence of messaging or files that are relevant to their needs.
 If you don’t need specific messaging, you can also create an automation for everyone who fills out the contact form, regardless of project type.